InertiaCore/inertiacore.net/docs/README.md

 This will create a new project with the name you provide.

-You can choose between a React or Vue project.
+You can choose between a React, Vue, or Svelte project.

 ### Run the project